Esther Lederberg: The Invisible Scientist Researching The Unseen

 The Life of Esther Lederberg

 Esther Lederberg was born on December 18, 1922, a product of David Zimmer and Pauline Geller Zimmer who were immigrants from the Austro-Hungarian Empire.
 They settled in the Bronx, New York in the United States, where David found work in textiles (keep this in mind as it will become important later on in our story).

 Her early years were during the roaring ‘20s; Babe Ruth was hitting home runs for the Yankees, the speakeasies were in full swing and Charleston was all the rage.
 Esther would be too young to ever become a flapper and, instead, spent the majority of her childhood living through the Great Depression.
 Even from an early age, Esther was always challenging herself in different ways like learning Hebrew from her grandfather in the Bronx, New York.

 When she decided to pursue a degree in biochemistry.
 Her teachers at Hunter College were mortified.
 A degree in biochemistry was “too difficult for women” in their eyes.
-Most women of the time were expected to pursue degrees in French or Literature, but Esther decided to pursue her passion.
+They tried very hard to convince her not to study biochemistry.
+Most women of the time were expected to pursue degrees in French or Literature, but Esther decided to pursue her passion; she went and studied biochemistry.
 Her hard work began to pay off when she won a fellowship to obtain a master’s degree in Genetics from Stanford University.
 Like so many other aspiring researchers, the fellowship was not enough to pay the bills and she not only had to become a teaching assistant but also had to wash her land lady’s clothes to make rent.
 Esther even recalls having to eat frog legs from the anatomy dissection rooms a few times so she wouldn’t go hungry.
 I highly doubt these were prepared like the French dish!

 One day a dashing young man sent Esther a love letter….well not really.
 It was a letter about her research on Neurospora (which is a fungus).
 And come on ladies, is there anything sexier than a man courting you with science and validating your intelligence?!
 Esther thought so, and she married Joshua Lederberg 5 months after receiving that letter.